School History

 In 1875 the Pirton School Board was established to enable local children to receive a more academic education.

 While maintaining the charm of the original building, the present school has been extended and constantly modernised and refurbished to meet the expectations of education and the world we live in today.
+The original building houses three classrooms; Wrens (Reception), Robins (Year 1) and Swifts (Year 2/3).
+The old school house is joined to the school and is used for individual music lessons.
+It contains a kitchen which is used by small groups for food technology.
+It also houses the staff room and staff offices.

 In 2018 we had a new classroom built between the two main buildings.
+This currently houses Kestrels (Year 3/4).

 The school stands in extensive grounds, with a full-size football pitch, a hard-surfaced court for tennis/netball and a small orchard.
 There is an attractive hard-surfaced playground surrounded by garden areas between the two buildings.
 The whole site is securely fenced.